avalanche123/AvalancheImagineBundle/README.md

 Currently, this bundles comes with just one built-in filter: `thumbnail`.

-### The `thumbnail` filter
+### Thumbnail

-The thumbnail filter, as the name implies, performs a thumbnail transformation on your image.
-Configuration looks like this:
+The `thumbnail` filter, as the name implies, performs a thumbnail transformation on your image.
+The configuration looks like this:

 ``` yaml
 filters: